Work Order User Guide

 Offline Checklist Support

-All checklist features work offline and sync automatically once reconnected.
+All checklist features, including step completion and progress synchronisation, work offline and sync automatically once reconnected.

 Activities & Time Tracking